GoogleCloudPlatform/firebase-extensions/text-to-speech/README.md

 * Cloud Functions location: Where do you want to deploy the functions created for this extension?
 You usually want a location close to your database.
 For help selecting a location, refer to the [location selection guide](https://firebase.google.com/docs/functions/locations).

-* Collection path: What collection path contains documents with text you want to synthesize?
+* Collection path: What collection path contains documents with text you want to convert?

-* Bucket name: In which storage bucket do you want to keep synthesized text?
+* Bucket name: In which storage bucket do you want to keep converted text?

-* Storage path: What is the location in your storage bucket you would like to keep synthesized audio?
+* Storage path: What is the location in your storage bucket you would like to keep converted audio?
 By default this will be the root of the bucket.

 * Enable ssml: If set to \"Yes\", text processed by this extension will be assumed to be written in ssml.